zztop101/ng-password-helper/README.md

 </div>

 <!--
-Displays the rules and a cross or tick as the rule as been met overrid css to change look and feel.
+Displays the rules and a cross or tick as the rule has met the definition.
+Override css to change look and feel of the helper.
 -->
 <ez-password-helper class="password-helper"></ez-password-helper>